 to kids’ overall nutrient and energy needs.
 Do you know what they

 are eating?
-School meals are usually regulated through the U.S.
+In most schools nationwide, meals are regulated through the U.S.

 Department of Agriculture (USDA).
-Through USDA guidance, many schools
+With USDA guidance, many schools

-are improving the nutritional quality of lunch and designing the
+have improved the nutritional quality of lunch and designed the

 meals to supply about one-third of a child’s nutrition needs.